Getting Started

 Roles and Permissions

 Insulin uses role-based access control (RBAC) for agents, channels, Custom Apps, knowledge bases, jobs, sandboxes, skills, and marketplace actions.
 Understanding these roles helps you collaborate effectively with your team.
+This section is the canonical reference for Insulin roles — other pages link back here and note only their own differences.

 Ownership Levels